nextcloud/appstore/docs/restapi.rst

     [
         {
             "hasRelease": false,
-            "version": "12.0.1"
+            "version": "99.0.0",
+            "isSupported": true
         },
         {
             "hasRelease": true,
-            "version": "12.0.0"
+            "version": "9.0.0",
+            "isSupported": false
         }
     ]

 hasRelease
-    boolean flag that indicates if the Nextcloud release is stable and has a release
+    boolean flag that indicates if the Nextcloud release is officially out yet isSupported
+    boolean flag that indicates if the Nextcloud is officially supported

 .. _api-all-releases: